ydylwj23/Leetcode-study-note/Tree/Tree_Algorithm.md

 }
 ```
 ## Notes
-Traverse the tree and use global variable to manage current height or depth
+Traverse the tree(sometimes divide and conquer) and use global variable to manage current height or depth

 ## Max Path Sum
 ```java